Mikolaj-Walkowiak/Battleships/README.md

 # Frontend
 ![Page](https://github.com/Mikolaj-Walkowiak/Battleships/blob/main/screenshots/frontend.png?raw=true)
-The frontend is a simple react app made using a part of the example project provided by Microsoft.
+The frontend is a simple Angular app made by using a part of the example project provided by Microsoft.
 There is a landing page describing the application and a simulation page where you can see the outcome of the battleship game played by the bots.
-There is currently no play history, although it is going to change.
+There is currently no play history, although it is going to be added.

 # Backend
 There were a few design choices, mostly due to the Hasbro rules making thing difficult.